Proven effectiveness

 National Library of Medicine - National Institutes of Health

-63% saw a decrease in their anxiety
+63% saw a reduction in anxiety

 61% saw an improvement in their sleep